MicrosoftDocs/azure-ai-docs/articles/ai-studio/tutorials/copilot-sdk-build-rag.md

     pip install promptflow-rag
     ```

-1. Upgrade the *azure-ai-ml* package to the latest version.
-Run the following command in your terminal:

-    ```bash
-    pip install azure-ai-ml -U
-    ```

 1. Create the **build_index.py** file in your **rag-tutorial** folder.
 1. Copy and paste the following code into your **build_index.py** file.